MHaringa/insurancerating/docs/articles/refinement-workflow.md

 ### Purpose

-In some cases, the fitted model uses a broad factor level, while business or portfolio knowledge suggests that more granular differentiation is required.
+In some cases, the fitted model uses a broad factor level, while portfolio or business knowledge suggests that more granular differentiation may be useful.

 For example, a model may estimate one coefficient for “construction”, while pricing practice distinguishes between: